stroemlind/artsinalta/README.md

 * The Gallery Page
   * The Gallery page features a total of 7 pictures and a heading with information about the page.
-  * The Gallery page gives the user visual information about what the members of the club has produced and what a member can do and/or learn at the club.
+  * The Gallery page gives the user visual information about what the club members have produced and what a member can do and learn.

   ![Gallery](documentation/testing-screenshots/gallery-top-page.png) ![Gallery](documentation/testing-screenshots/gallery-section.png)

-* The Sign up Page
+* The Sign-up Page
-  * The Sign up page gives the user information about the membership through a list and then the opportunity to sign up as a member.
+  * The Sign-up page gives the user information about the membership through a list and then the opportunity to sign up as a member.
-  * The form collects the name, phone number and email address to the person who is signing up as a member.
+  * The form collects the name, phone number, and email address of the person signing up as a member.
-  * The sign up form gives the user accessibility and an easy way to sign up as a member.
+  * The sign-up form gives the user accessibility and an easy way to sign up as a member.

   ![Sign-up](documentation/testing-screenshots/sign-up-page.png)